-In addition to the costs of the premium, you will have to pay:
+In addition to the costs of the premium, you'll have to pay:

 - The costs of getting legal advice (your solicitor)

-Extending a lease can be confusing and expensive, we always recommend that you seek professional legal advice by way of contacting a solicitor.
-If you do not seek professional advice you might find the lease extension process longer and potentially more expensive.
+Extending a lease can be confusing and expensive, so we always recommend that you seek professional legal advice from a solicitor.
+If you don't seek professional advice, you might find the lease extension process longer and potentially more expensive.

 How long will it take to extend my lease?

-The process of extending your lease normally takes from 3 to 6 months
+The process of extending your lease normally takes between three and six months.

 How can I keep lease extension costs down?

-The more years you have to buy, the higher the cost of the premium will be.
-To help reduce the cost of extending your lease you should request a lease extension as soon as possible.
-If your lease has less than 80 years remaining the costs of the premium will be substantially more than if you extend your lease with more than 80 years remaining.
+The more years you have to buy, the higher the cost of the premium.
+To help reduce the cost of extending your lease, you should request a lease extension as soon as possible.
+If your lease has less than 80 years remaining, the costs of the premium will be substantially more than if you extend your lease with more than 80 years remaining.